officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

   // Skipping constructor and other methods
 }
 ```
-This way you can customize the error title and message in `messages.properties` or any other configured resource bundle as follows.
+This way the error title and message can be customized in `messages.properties` or any other configured resource bundle as follows.
-Please note `title` and `message` prefix to error codes mentioned in above enum.
+Note in following message keys, `title` and `message` prefix to error codes mentioned in above enum.
 ```text
 title.spark.streaming.exception=My custom title
 message.spark.streaming.exception=My custom message, check param: {0}, {1}ception=My custom title